This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Severe cases of COPD should be reviewed regularly to ensure diagnosis correct and treatment optimised.

 Nebuliser machines cannot be prescribed on the NHS.

 Further notes for COPD patients, this also includes contact details for the different services.

 Children requiring long-term nebulised therapy should be under the care of a consultant paediatrician.

 The provision of a home nebuliser for the management of acute asthmatic attacks is generally not recommended in children.
 The use of a nebuliser in acute asthmatic attacks in children under 2 years of age may result in a marked deterioration.
-Large volume spacers are preferable to nebulisers, where available.
+Large volume spacers with metered dose inhalers are preferable to nebulisers, in the community.

 In certain circumstances, nebulisers may be of use in delivering inhaled corticosteroids or occasional reliever therapy to those patients with asthma who have coordination/behavioural problems or disability comorbidity.